-Persons responsible for running the Company, including executive senior management and key function holders fall into the scope of Fit and Proper requirements.
+Persons responsible for running the Company, including executive senior management and key function holders fall into the scope of Fit and Proper requirements, as per the Principles and Code of Ethics and Conduct, to achieve competence.

 For the above identified individuals, Supervisory Authority approval is required before the appointment of the position.
 The Board of Directors maintains ultimate responsibility to notify the supervisory authority of the key functions identified in the Company, and the individuals that are in scope of the fit and proper requirement, ensure they are fit and proper and seek approval from the Supervisor with regards to the Fitness and Propriety of the individuals stated above.